Lab-Grown Diamond vs Natural Diamond. (Educate and Protect yourself and your customers)

 Environmental Impact

 Working in independent jewellers, I’ve seen more and more clients asking about the Lab-Grown Diamonds for engagement rings, earrings and pendants.
-I personally don’t mind them, and I have purchased a Lab-Grown diamond for a research purpose to which I was amazed to how good it looked compared to the Natural one.
+I personally don’t mind them, and I have purchased a Laboratory-Grown diamond for a research purpose to which I was amazed to how good it looked compared to the Natural one.

 Here are the details on the Diamond I purchased: